Edvard Munch first published by Film4

 The text and speech may run simultaneously, but they differ both in their form and in their specific content, establishing a tension to which viewers will fast grow accustomed.
 For Edvard Munch is a sprawling, polyphonous biopic, encompassing all the tensions in an artist, his art, his family, his friendships and his society.
 It is a work so ambitious and encyclopaedic that its three-and-a-half hour duration seems more like a miracle of compression than a symptom of excess.

-Originally made for Norwegian and Swedish television, cast with non-professional actors and shot on location in Oslo (then called Kristiana) and Åsgårdstrand, Edvard Munch portrays the artist (Geir Westby) as a man both formed and tormented by a past to which he is always obsessively returning.
-From a puritanical middle class family with a long history of disease, madness and death, Munch is shy, distant, sickly, sensitive, neurotic, possessive, gloomy, haunted by unresolved feelings towards his long-dead mother and his domineering father, and painfully confused about the opposite sex.
+Originally made for Norwegian and Swedish television, cast with non-professional actors and shot on location in Oslo (called Kristiana in Munch’s day) and Åsgårdstrand, Edvard Munch portrays the artist (Geir Westby) as a man both formed and tormented by a past to which he is always obsessively returning.
+From a puritanical middle-class family with a long history of disease, madness and death, Munch is shy, distant, sickly, sensitive, neurotic, possessive, gloomy, haunted by unresolved feelings towards his long-dead mother and his domineering father, and painfully confused about the opposite sex.
 All these personal anxieties end up scraped, scored and splattered onto his dark canvases, encapsulating the cracks and fissures of an era undergoing, and simultaneously resisting, the trauma of change.

 The film concentrates on the years 1884 to 1895, a period which covers Munch’s disastrous affair with ‘Mrs Heiberg’ (Gro Fraas), his breakthroughs in Expressionism, the deaths of his father (Johan Halsborg) and brother (Gunnar Skjetne), his involvement with anarchist Hans Jaeger (Kåre Stormark) and the Kristiana bohemians, and later with misogynistic playwright August Strindberg (Alf Kåre Strindberg) and Berlin’s ‘Black Pig’ circle, as well as Munch’s experiments with different forms of graphics.